Nastia Liukin Flaunts Her Gymnast’s Physique By Doing Routine Atop Kitchen Counter

 “Wwooo!!
 Still got it,” one of Nastia’s followers exclaimed.

-It looked like Nastia definitely made her point with this post.
-She encouraged her fellow Texans to wear masks to help stop the spread of the coronavirus in her state and some seemed to think this was a fabulous way to spread this message.
+When she was done with the short series of movements, she again encouraged her fellow Texans to wear masks to help stop the spread of the coronavirus in her state.
+Some of her followers seemed to think this was a fabulous way to spread this message.

 “Yep okay I should probably just wear a mask instead of trying this on my kitchen counter,” one person admitted in the comments.